Kdyby/Curl/docs/en/index.md

 ```

 ### Proxy
 Wrapper supports proxy as well.
 It is possible to add as much as proxies you want.
-Wrapper will try all of them until the request success in required timeout.
+Wrapper will use all of them until the request don't success in required timeout.

 ```php
 $sender = new Kdyby\Curl\CurlSender;